 Otitis media with effusion (OME, or ‘glue ear’) is the presence of fluid (effusion) in the middle ear without an acute infection.
 OME is common, with two peaks in young children at two and five years of age.
 By 10 years of age, 80 percent of children will have had at least one episode and most episodes resolve by themselves.

 Children who have recurrent AOM or OME may need surgery to insert grommets.
 The decision to operate is usually based on two factors:

 - the number of episodes of AOM experienced over six months or a year, and/or

 - the presence of symptoms such as hearing loss, speech and language delay, and learning problems associated with a middle ear effusion affecting both ears and documented as present for three months or longer.

-When interpreting the Atlas data, it is important to consider the New Zealand context, as rates of both recurrent AOM and OME are higher in Māori and Pacific peoples populations and these populations are not represented in international studies.
-This means international guidelines should be interpreted with caution.
+The Atlas presents data in the context of Aotearoa New Zealand only.
+Here, rates of both recurrent AOM and OME are higher in Māori and Pacific populations.
+As these populations are not represented in international studies, international guidelines should be interpreted with some caution.

 Questions the data might prompt:

-- Do DHBs have referral and intervention guidelines based on international best practice and agreed between general practitioners and surgeons?
+- Do DHBs have referral and intervention guidelines that are based on international best practice and agreed between general practitioners and surgeons?

 - For each procedure, what are the most common indications for surgery?